This is the clay camera on the last day of the installation at the British Ceramic Biennial. The rain-cover is removed

 Entanglement, a new work, takes this illusionary sate of things further playing with the notion that, as the quantum physicists tell us, paired photons are in a state of entanglement, even when at opposite ends of the universe.

-Using the optical illusion - persistence of vision (in it's true sense), the two 'doughnuts' appear to interlock.
+Entanglement uses the optical illusion - persistence of vision (in it's true sense), the two 'doughnuts' appear

 One motorised version was shown at the Osmosis Project's exhibition Eureka in The Art Pavillion, Mile End,

 and a hand operated one was shown in Gravity at the Hospital Club with Kinetica Museum.
 Both wonderful,